VVoiddd/LCAT/README.md

 ## About VoidWare

-VoidWare is a team of passionate Lethal Company mod developers dedicated to enhancing your gaming experience.
-For more information about us and our projects, visit [our GitHub page](https://github.com/VVoiddd/LCAT).
+VoidWare is a team of 3 people, we all slightly contribute to stuff but rarely actually post it, if we do have something posted its probaly on our github or our discord, visit [our GitHub page](https://github.com/VVoiddd).

 Happy teleporting!